 Then ‘spot clean’ any stains with plain water by dabbing the area with a sponge or washcloth.
 You can also add a small amount of mild soap.
-Make sure to use a detergent like Nikwax Down Wash which are made for washing down items.
-Take a look at the guide How to Wash a Down Jacket which will work exactly the same for the washing down pants.
+Make sure to use a detergent like Nikwax Down Wash which is made for washing down items.
+Take a look at the guide How to Wash a Down Jacket which will work exactly the same for washing down pants.

 Put them in a dryer as long as needed on a low heat setting.
 Make sure you check your pants every 20-30 minutes so it doesn’t overheat, and toss in a few tennis balls to speed up the process of breaking up the clumps of down.

 As for storing your down pants, store them in a roomy place where the material can breathe.
 Hanging them up in a garment bag in a closet is a good way to store them.
 This prevents the loft from clumping together causing unwanted cold spots.

 repair down pants